JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 7. Final response returned to user (real PII restored)
 8. Performance metrics logged (< 1ms for rules-only mode)

-**This is cryptographic proof** that the LLM provider (OpenRouter → Anthropic Claude) **never received the real PII**.
+**This is should be proof** that the LLM provider (OpenRouter → Anthropic Claude) **never received the real PII**.
 The cloud API only saw synthetic tokens that are meaningless without the session-specific HMAC mapping table (stored locally, never sent to cloud).
+Still will be nice to do more tests.

 ---